PGDAC-Feb2020/airline-reservation-system-team-8/README.md

 4. View booked tickets history.

-> This project was implemented using Angular,HTML,CSS,Boostrap for the front-end and nodeJS for the back-end.
+> This project was implemented using Angular,HTML,CSS,Bootstrap for the front-end and nodeJS for the back-end.
 The database was created and updated using MySQL.

 ## Team members : -->